Frequently Asked Questions

 What kind of leaves can Leafscan measure?

-Leafscan has been used successfully with leaves of alfalfa, cotton, cowpea, maize, okra, peanut, garden bean, giant pumpkin, grain sorghum, rice, and soybean.
-Leafscan is best suited for leaves with a single blade or with clearly separate blades—it is not suited for leaves that run into each other and form empty spaces (e.g., ferns and other pinnated leaves).
+Leafscan has been used successfully with many kinds of leaves, including alfalfa, cotton, cowpea, maize, okra, peanut, garden bean, giant pumpkin, grain sorghum, rice, and soybean.

 Can Leafscan measure leaves non-destructively?

 Yes, as long as the leaf can be placed flat against the white reference sheet.
 We recommend that you use a solid surface on which to put the reference sheet, such as a cardboard or clipboard.
 It also helps to use a clear, anti-glare cover to flatten the leaf and prevent it from moving as you take the picture.
 If there's still some glare, you can take the picture at an angle to avoid the glare.
-The app is able to take the angle of the image into account (as long as it's not too extreme).
+The app is able to correct for the camera angle, as long as it's not too extreme.

 Can Leafscan measure herbivory?

-Leafscan was not specifically designed to measure herbivory.
-Leafscan considers any herbivory inside the leaf as part of the total surface area.
-Any herbivory on the periphery of the leaf is not detected.
+Leafscan was not specifically designed to measure herbivory, but the app allows you to exclude the area of holes inside the leaf.
+However, any herbivory on the periphery of the leaf is not detected.

 Can Leafscan measure a whole plant?

 Leafscan was designed to measure individual leaves that can be placed on a white background.
-A picture of a whole plant, if taken from above, may include the soil and other non-leaf artifacts that could confuse the app.
-Also, the pattern of leaves of the plant may form empty spaces that the app will include in the measurement.
+A picture of a whole plant, if taken from above, may include non-leaf artifacts that may produce bad results.

 Can Leafscan exclude the petiole?